JohRome/webshop/README.md

 - see all the existing products in the webshop without being logged in at all
 - add, update and delete products in the webshop logged in as an admin, but not as a customer
 - be able to add to, update and delete products from the personalized shopping cart as a customer
-- be able to see all the products in the basket, check out the basket and receive a receipt
+- be able to see all the products in the cart, check out the cart and receive a receipt

 #### Endpoints:
 - http://localhost:8080/admin/ - GET - gets the information about the logged in admin